alfarasjb/Pete-AI/README.md

   uvicorn main:app --host 0.0.0.0 --port 8080
   ```
 #### Testing on the Dashboard
 - Go to your RetellAI Dashboard and select your AI Agent.
+  - For testing on the dashboard, we have to specify a voice.
+  - Click the Voice Name under **Agent ID**.
+  - Select **Echo** (Or you may choose any voice)
 - Click **Test Audio**.
 - You can now talk to your agent.